Fiona Petty-Fitzmaurice, Marchioness of Lansdowne

 Fiona Mary Petty-Fitzmaurice, Marchioness of Lansdowne, (née Merritt; born 3 October 1954), previously known professionally as Fiona Shelburne, is a British aristocrat, socialite and interior designer.
 Since 2022, she has served as a queen's companion to Queen Camilla.

 Life

-Born in 1954, Fiona Merritt married in 1987, as his second wife, Charles Petty-Fitzmaurice, Earl of Shelburne.
+Fiona Merritt is the daughter of Donald Merritt and Patricia Phillips (b.1924, later Lady Davies).
+Donald and Patricia married in 1946 and divorced in 1962.
+Their daughter Fiona was born in Maldon, Essex in 1954, and married, as his second wife, Charles Petty-Fitzmaurice, Earl of Shelburne in an October 1987 ceremony in Bowood House.
 She was styled Countess of Shelburne by courtesy until her husband succeeded to his father's titles in 1999.
 The family seat is Bowood House, Wiltshire, and Lord and Lady Lansdowne have overseen the restoration of the house.

 Lady Lansdowne trained as an interior designer at the Inchbald School of Design and worked for Colefax & Fowler.
 She first met her husband (then Lord Shelburne) on a working visit to Bowood while employed by Charles Hammond in the early 1980s.

 A close friend of King Charles III and Queen Camilla, she is godmother of the Queen's daughter, Laura Lopes.